ubccpsc/310/README.md

 ## This is a development-heavy four-credit course.
 Plan your timetable accordingly.
 If you are not familiar with TypeScript, please start looking at it now.

+### This is a pair-programming course: If you want to work with someone specific for your project, be sure that both of you register for the _SAME_ lab section.

 ## Waitlist: [See Here](#waitlist)

 ### Course details still in flux; expect to encounter inconsistencies in these materials.